Yamaha OPL: OPL

-The YM3526, introduced in 1984, was the first in the OPL family, providing a nine channel, two operator synthesizer.
+The YM3526, a.k.a.
+OPL (and sometimes as OPL1), was the first chip in the OPL family introduced in 1984, providing a nine channel, two operator synthesizer.
 A very closely related chip is the Y8950, or MSX-AUDIO, which was used as an MSX expansion.
 It is essentially a YM3526 with ADPCM recording and playback capability.

 The circuit has 244 different write-only registers.
-It can produce 9 channels of sound, each made of two oscillators or 6 channels with 5 percussion instruments available.
+It can produce 9 channels of sound (or 6 channels with 5 percussion instruments available), each made of two oscillators.
 Each oscillator can produce sine waves and has its own ADSR envelope generator.
 Its main method of synthesis is frequency modulation synthesis, accomplished via phase modulation of the phase of one channel's oscillators by the output of another.

 The YM3526's output, a sequence of floating point numbers clocked at a sampling frequency of approximately 49716 Hz, is sent to a separate digital-to-analog converter (DAC) chip, the YM3014B.
+This DAC chip was also used on other FM chips such as the YM2151 and YM2203.

 Overview of a channel's registers: